smoli/AOC2024/Readme.md

 deno --allow-read main.ts r <DayNumber> [<UseActualData>]
 ```

+If `UseActualData` is any value, the data from `actual.txt` will be used.

 ## Unit testing

-If you want to use unit tests/test driven development, use
+If you want to use unit tests/test driven development, run

 ```shell
 deno test --watch